 Crashed December 25, 1943 at approximately 12:10pm

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Delivered to the U. S. Army Air Force (USAAF) as P-38H-5-LO Lightning Serial Number 42-66892.
 Disassembled and shipped overseas to the South Pacific (SOPAC) and reassembled.

 Over the target, Cox dived after a A6M Zero and was last seen about 10,000' at which point Lt Green pulled up to rejoin the formation.
 Cox was last seen off Duke of York Island at approximately 12:10pm.
 No one observed if he crashed.

 Fate of the Pilot

 Cox was captured by the Japanese and became a Prisoner Of War (POW) and was detained at Rabaul POW Camp and during early March 1944 transported to the Tunnel Hill POW Camp.
 On March 4, 1944 and March 5 1944 both were executed during the Talili Bay Massacre (Tunnel Hill Massacre) and their bodies buried.

 Recovery of Remains

 Cox was officially declared dead on December 25, 1943.
-After his remains were recovered, he was buried on March 21, 1950 in a group burial at Jefferson Barracks National Cemetery at section 78, graves 930-934.
+After his remains were recovered, he was buried on March 21, 1950 at Jefferson Barracks National Cemetery in a group burial at section 78, graves 930-934.

 FindAGrave - John P Cox (group burial photo) date of death listed as March 5, 1944